cs207-project-erin-bruce-will/cs207-FinalProject/README.md

  - verify that our choice of branch in inverse trig functions matches `math` and `numpy`
  - add default arguments to log and exp
  - support non-differentiable functions like absolute value
+ - Jacobian matrix as an output
+ - GUI interface for a better client visual experience